geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

     \lstinputlisting[language=Python]{source_code.py}

-***Challenge*** Under your table of fruit, include a figure that shows the Latex code used to create that table.
+***Challenge*** Under your table of fruit, include a figure that shows the LaTeX code used to create that table.
 Include an appropriate caption, label the figure, and write some sentences that refer to in.

-# 8. Bibliographies
+<h1 id="8">8.
+Bibliographies</h1>

 To produce bibliographies, references and citations, we need to include a `.bib` file containing the information of all the references we have used.
 This file should contain a list of entries that look similar to this: